juliamorka/bike-paths-analysis/README.md

 allowing for parallel processing of 2 input files.
 Generally, the number of workers should match the number of input files being processed.

-### Running data preprocessing pipeline with Luigi's central scheduler and default configuration
+### :bicyclist: Running data preprocessing pipeline with Luigi's central scheduler and default configuration

 To execute the data preprocessing pipeline using a central scheduler and visualize the dependency graph, follow these steps: